sewerdev/Mavericks-OpenCore-EFI-for-GIGABYTE-GA-Z77P-D3/README.md

 - `XhciPortLimit` is enabled - required on macOS builds older than 11.3 for USB personality matching on non-Apple boards, unrelated to the real 15-port kernel limit removed in 11.3+.
 - `DisableRtcChecksum` is enabled - without it, this board's BIOS settings/RTC state get reset intermittently across reboots.
 - `AppleCpuPmCfgLock` is enabled - this board's CFG-Lock (MSR 0xE2 write protection) can't reliably be disabled from BIOS; this quirk works around it whether or not the BIOS toggle is off. `ControlMsrE2` tool is included in the picker to check the actual MSR state if you want to verify.
-- If ethernet doesn't come up: this board shipped across revisions with either a Realtek or an Atheros LAN chip depending on revision/batch.
-Check `About This Mac -> System Report -> Network` for what's actually detected before assuming the kext is wrong.
+- If ethernet doesn't work, install old version of RealtekRTL8111 kext
+- I added some varieties of configs for graphics performance

 ## Installation

 Standard OpenCore install: copy `EFI/` to the root of your USB installer's EFI partition **and** to the target disk's EFI partition after install (they're independent - updating only one leaves the other stale on next boot from that device).
-If ethernet doesn't work, install old version of RealtekRTL8111 kext
+If ethernet doesn't work, install old version of RealtekRTL8111 kext.
+Also, I add

 BIOS: AHCI, CSM/Secure Boot disabled, VT-d disabled, DVMT Pre-Allocated ≥ 64M, XHCI/EHCI Hand-off enabled.